f5devcentral/f5-agility-labs-sslviz/docs/class5/module2/lab2.rst

 Here is a visual representation of the virtual lab environment.
 The numbers inside the right edge of the SSL Orchestrator box indicate the port numbers and VLAN tags (if applicable).
 The colored boxes to the right of the services respresent some product examples for each respective service type.

 The first interface is connected to the client-facing VLAN.
-The second interface is connected to the Internet-facing VLAN.
+The last interface is connected to the Internet-facing VLAN.
+One of the tagged interfaces connects to the application server VLAN.
 The remaining interfaces are connected to various types of security services: L2, L3, HTTP, ICAP, and passive Tap.
 The SSL Orchestrator management interface is not shown.

 .. image:: ./images/labinfo-1.png
    :align: left